 Snapping the football has been around since the inception of the game.
 It requires one player to softly toss it to another player, which officially allows the offensive players to move.
-Just as important ball security is to a running back, the exchange from the center to the quarterback is equally important.
+Just as important ball security is to a running back, the exchange from the center to the quarterback is equally essential.

-As shown below, the center has a pretty big responsibility having to snap the football, move his feet and effectively block the person in front of him.
-The shotgun snap has become a large part of the present day passing game.
+As shown below, the center has a big responsibility of snapping the football, moving his feet, and effectively blocking the person in front of him.
+The shotgun snap has become a large part of the present-day passing game.

 This snap is often seen on special teams.
 Teams often choose to bring a long snapper (different from their center) and long snap the football 10-15 yards on punts and around 5-7 yards on field goals.

 At high school and college levels, rules have been established to protect the center from getting hit when the snap is over 7 yards.

 This is why teams often choose to bring in a smaller player, snap, and not worry about blocking.